Chunfang/Esh3D/README.md

 This is Fortran version of the Matlab code (included) for triaxial Eshebly's solution evaluation.
 Numerical part of the code is derived from [Defmod](https://bitbucket.org/stali/defmod/wiki/Home) and [Defmod-SWPC](https://github.com/Chunfang/defmod-swpc).
 Improvements over the original code are

 * runs much quicker;
-* allow arbitrary number of inclusions;
+* allows arbitrary number of inclusions;
 * (optionally) applies numerical traction cancellation to obtain half space solutions.

 ## Eshelby vs Okada